Used Car: 2009 Kia Spectra Review

 When it first came out, reviewers called the 2009 Kia Spectra a decent commuter car thanks to its low price and long warranty.
 Many reviewers said the cabin is made well for a car in its price range, though like many small cars, the Spectra’s base model comes with few standard features.
 Options when it was new include air conditioning, cruise control and power windows and door locks, as well as anti-lock brakes.
 However, electronic stability control isn’t available on any model.

 Test drivers said that the front-seat cushions needed more stuffing.
 They liked the back seats a little more, but didn’t think passengers will be happy during long trips.
 A 2.0-liter four-cylinder engine comes with all models, and while reviewers weren’t disappointed with the Rio’s soft, pleasant ride, its unexciting performance is forgettable and much of the competition is more fun to drive.

 Other Cars to Consider

 Reviewers thought the 2009 Ford Focus had more engaging performance than the Spectra, and they were also impressed with its interior tech features.
 It stands out with the available Ford Sync voice-activated infotainment system.
-The Focus also has a better reliability score and more standard safety features, such as anti-lock brakes.
+The Focus also has more standard safety features, such as anti-lock brakes.